erincunningham7/pp4-project-portfolio-four/README.md

 ### Site-Goals

-The site goal is for registered website users to upload adverts of dogs they would like to put up for adoptio.
+The site goal is for registered website users to upload adverts of dogs they would like to put up for adoption.
 Advert owners can publish, edit and delete their advert with ease.

 The site also aims to provide regular site users with the ability to browse freely through the uploaded adverts.